Renting vs Buying a Home: Is House or Apartment Ownership Worth It?

 Building home equity is often the biggest reason people buy a home.
 With every mortgage payment, you’ll own a bit more of your home.
 If you manage to completely pay it off, then that home will be yours to live in “rent free.”
 But realistically speaking, this is a process that can take decades, and a lot can happen in that time.
 Some Canadians instead look towards their home as a shorter term investment, hoping to take advantage of rising property prices to sell the residence at a profit.
 However, there’s no guarantee that you’ll be able to sell at the price you want when you want to.

 All this isn’t to say that building home equity is bad.
-In fact, it’s one of the best investments you can make for your future.
+In fact, it comes with tax benefits and can be one of the best investments you can make for your future.
 But it isn’t foolproof either.
 Rather than risk getting burned by relying on making a quick profit, it’s much safer to buy a home that’s completely within your budget and that you could live in for a long time – even if you don’t actually plan on doing so.
-Whether it’s an apartment, house, or whatever else, your principal residence should be a place you can afford.
+Whether it’s an apartment, house, or whatever else, your principal residence should be a place you can afford, even if your financial circumstances change down the line.

 Why Renting Isn’t a Waste of Money

 Renting doesn’t have to be something you just tolerate before buying a home.
 Contrary to popular opinion, it isn’t a “waste of money” either.
 Having a roof over your head costs money whether you rent or buy.
-Especially in the beginning, there are a lot more costs to home ownership than there are for renting.
-This includes the down payment, property taxes, strata fees, utilities, maintenance costs, and of course, mortgage payments.
+Especially in the beginning, comparing mortgage monthly payments to monthly rent shows there are a lot more one-time and monthly costs to home ownership than there are for renting.
+This includes the purchase price, down payment, property tax, strata fees, utilities, maintenance costs, and of course, mortgage payments.
 By renting instead, you free up more money to use for other productive things like education, business, investments, and getting out of debt.
 This can bring you just as much or more value than buying a home, even into retirement.
+Additionally, renters should consider the cost of renters insurance, which can vary depending on many different factors.

 If you’re still not convinced, think of it this way: people don’t waste money by renting, but they can waste the money they free up by renting (in cases where the cost of renting is lower than the cost of buying).
 On the other hand, buying a home “forces” Canadians to at least save some money as home equity.
 The challenge of renting is that you have to really strategize how you use your leftover funds effectively, which requires matching your actions to your priorities.
 Creating S.M.A.R.T goals can help guide you as a renter or homeowner.